“God is cruel. Sometimes he makes you live.”

 It was only a matter of time before I did this post and I am sure as I continue finding more of King works I will post another one in the not so distant future.
-He has been one of the best authors I have ever read and I have acquired a sizeable amount of his work.
+He has quickly become one of my favorite authors and I have devoured a sizeable amount of his work.
 Some people have been asking me… where to start, is he as scary as everyone claims to be, is it hard to get into his work etc. This sparked an idea for a blog post and I can share my experience on how I discovered King and which of his books are more accessible.

 Goodreads Group: Stephen King Fans

-It was last year when I was shopping for books that I saw one title scream out from the rest, I took the book and naturally turned it and started reading the synopsis & I felt an urge to just sit there and read it but I obviously paid first and dashed home and started the story.
 During that week I was blown away by the concept of the story and it’s dark atmosphere, out of this world concept that just left me shocked at the execution of it.
-Immediately I finished I open Goodreads and investigated more of his books & that is how my soul was sold to Mr King.
+Immediately I finished I open Goodreads and investigated more of his books & that is how my soul was sold to Mr. King.

 The book that opened the rabbit hole was…

 It follows an author who gets into a car accident and is saved by his #1 Fan which in retrospect sounds like a pretty good thing but things aren’t what they seem to be.
-This will blow your mind in more ways than one and unlike his other books, this one is shorter.
-The tale is so gripping you will forget to eat shower or sleep and I usually recommend people to dip their toes in this one.
-You may also start with his first published novel but I haven’t read it yet (
+This will blow your mind in more ways than one and unlike his other books, this one is on the shorter side.
+The tale is so gripping you will forget to eat, shower or sleep and I usually recommend people to dip their toes in this one.
+You may also start with his first published novel Carrie but I haven’t read it yet (

 Ooops!!!
 I know I will fix that soon)